Harshdev098/Research-Nexas/Contributing.md

 ---

 # 🛠️ **How to Get Started**
-Follow these steps to get started with contributing to **BuddyTrail**:
+Follow these steps to get started with contributing to **Research Nexas**:

 1. **Fork this Repository** 🍴:
    Click the fork button at the top of the repository page to create a copy in your GitHub account.